Substance Abuse Guidelines

-A student convicted of violating any federal, state or local law or regulation pertaining to the manufacture, possession, sale, use or distribution of a drug or alcohol or misuse of prescribed or over the counter medications must report this conviction to the Program Chair within five days of the conviction.
+A student convicted of or arrested for violating any federal, state or local law or regulation pertaining to the manufacture, possession, sale, use or distribution of a drug or alcohol or misuse of prescribed or over-the-counter medications must report this conviction or arrest to the Program Chair within five days of the conviction or arrest.

-Failure or refusal to comply with any aspect of the substance abuse guidelines is grounds for disciplinary sanction up to and including dismissal from the program.
-Examples of noncompliance include, but are not limited to, refusal to submit to immediate drug and alcohol testing or repeat testing, tampering or alteration of specimens, attempts to submit the samples of another person as the student’s own, and failure to appropriately complete associated program or testing laboratory documents.
+Failure or refusal to comply with any aspect of the substance abuse guidelines may impact academic progression.
+Examples of noncompliance include, but are not limited to, refusal to submit to immediate drug and alcohol testing or repeat testing, tampering or altering of specimens, attempts to submit the samples of another person as the student’s own, and failure to appropriately complete associated program or testing laboratory documents.

 Drug and alcohol testing required by the College will be conducted utilizing the following measures:

-- The student must fully comply with the testing laboratory’s methods and procedures for collecting samples
+E. The student must fully comply with the testing laboratory’s methods and procedures for collecting samples.

-- Substance abuse is verified if either: (i) the positive test result is not disputed or (ii) if the student-requested retest is positive.
+G. Substance abuse is verified if either: (i) the positive test result is not disputed or (ii) if the student-requested re-test is positive.

 The requirement that a student be tested as well as the test results will remain confidential and disclosed only to those individuals within Drexel University as well as any licensing, registering, or certification boards that have a need to know.
 An affiliated clinical site with a need to know or as required by law or regulation will also be notified.